Varicella – Serology

 Interpretation

-After a primary infection, both IgG and IgM antibodies develop within 3-7days after rash onset.
+Following a primary infection, both IgG and IgM antibodies develop within 3-7 days after rash onset.
 Both antibodies then increase reaching a plateau 2-3 weeks later.
-Antibody levels may be reported as Non-Reactive (no detectable antibody), Indeterminate (the level of antibody detected is considered borderline reactive or equivocal) or Reactive (antibody is detectable within the positive range of the assay).

-Non-Reactive and Indeterminate levels of both IgG and IgM antibodies may be observed in the acute stage of infection rising to reactive levels in subsequent weeks.
-In the absence of acute infection, indeterminate levels of IgG may represent very low levels of antibody many years after initial infection or vaccination whereas indeterminate levels of IgM may be due to declining levels of IgM several months post infection or possibly due to assay non-specificity.
+Non-Reactive and Indeterminate levels of both IgG and IgM antibodies may be observed in the acute stage of infection, rising to reactive levels in subsequent weeks.
+In the absence of acute infection, indeterminate levels of IgG may represent very low levels of antibody many years after initial infection or vaccination, whereas indeterminate levels of IgM may be due to declining levels of IgM several months post-infection or possibly due to assay non-specificity.

 Reporting

-Results are reported to the ordering physician or health care provider named on the requisition.
+Results are reported to the physician, authorized health care provider (General O. Reg 45/22, s.18) or submitter as indicated on the requisition.

 contact lab